tjj9020/kinable/PROJECT_PLAN.md

 *   **Step 1.2: Develop Basic Lambda Authorizer with Interfaces [COMPLETED]**
     *   **Goal**: Create a Lambda Authorizer that validates Cognito JWTs and extracts custom claims, using an `IAuthProvider` interface.
     *   **Tasks**:
         *   In `packages/common-types/`, define `IAuthProvider` interface (e.g., `verifyToken(token: string): Promise<IUserIdentity | null>`) and `IUserIdentity` (containing `userId`, `familyId`, `profileId`, `role`, `isAuthenticated`).
+[COMPLETED and VERIFIED]
         *   Create a `CognitoAuthProvider` implementation of `IAuthProvider` in `apps/chat-api-service/src/auth/`.
 This class will handle JWT validation against Cognito.
 Unit test this class with mock JWTs.
+[COMPLETED and VERIFIED]
         *   Create a new Lambda function (`LambdaAuthorizerFunction`) in `sam.yaml`.
+[COMPLETED and VERIFIED]
-        *   Write the authorizer handler (`src/authorizers/jwtAuthorizer.ts`):
+        *   Write the authorizer handler (`src/authorizers/jwtAuthorizer.ts`): [COMPLETED and VERIFIED]
             *   Instantiate `CognitoAuthProvider`.
+[COMPLETED and VERIFIED]
             *   Use it to verify the token and extract claims.
+[COMPLETED and VERIFIED]
             *   Return an IAM policy.
 For now, if `IUserIdentity.isAuthenticated` is true, allow.
+[COMPLETED and VERIFIED]
         *   Unit test the authorizer handler, mocking `IAuthProvider`.
+[COMPLETED and VERIFIED]
         *   Update the "Hello World" API Gateway endpoint (from Step 0.2) to use this Lambda Authorizer.
+[COMPLETED and VERIFIED]
         *   Grant the authorizer Lambda appropriate permissions if it needs to fetch JWKS URI dynamically (prefer passing User Pool ID/Region as env vars).
+[COMPLETED and VERIFIED]
-    *   **Multi-Region Consideration**:
+    *   **Multi-Region Consideration**: [COMPLETED and VERIFIED]
         *   The `LambdaAuthorizerFunction` and its `CognitoAuthProvider` instance are inherently regional, operating against the Cognito User Pool deployed in the same region.
 Configuration (User Pool ID, Client ID) must be supplied via environment variables derived from regional stack outputs (CloudFormation `!Ref` or `!GetAtt`).
+[COMPLETED and VERIFIED]
     *   **Definition of Done**: API Gateway endpoint is protected.
 Valid JWTs grant access; invalid/missing JWTs are denied. `IAuthProvider` and its implementation are unit tested.
 Authorizer handler is unit tested.
+[COMPLETED and VERIFIED]
     *   **Commit Point**: After authorizer implementation, testing, and integration with API Gateway.

-*   **Step 1.3: Initial DynamoDB Tables & Data Access Interfaces [PARTIALLY COMPLETED - Needs Real Provider Implementation & Integration Testing]**
+*   **Step 1.3: Initial DynamoDB Tables & Data Access Interfaces [COMPLETED and VERIFIED]**
     *   **Goal**: Create DynamoDB tables for `Families` and `Profiles` via SAM, define data access interfaces, and ensure tables are configured to support DynamoDB Global Table replication. **Update**: Ensure `DynamoDBProvider` uses the real AWS SDK and is integration tested.
     *   **Tasks**:
-        *   In `packages/kinable-types/`, define:
+        *   In `packages/common-types/` (plan mentions `kinable-types`, verify actual package name), define: [COMPLETED and VERIFIED]
             *   `IDatabaseProvider` interface (as updated to accept `keyAttributeName`, `logicalId`, `userRegion`).
             *   Interfaces for `FamilyData` (`familyId`, `tokenBalance`, `pauseStatusFamily`) and `ProfileData` (`profileId`, `familyId`, `role`, `pauseStatusProfile`).
         *   Define two DynamoDB tables in `sam.yaml`: `FamiliesTable`, `ProfilesTable` with initial attributes.
+[COMPLETED and VERIFIED]
             *   Enable DynamoDB Streams for both tables (`StreamSpecification` with `StreamViewType: NEW_AND_OLD_IMAGES`) as a prerequisite for Global Table configuration.
+[COMPLETED and VERIFIED]
             *   The primary region for initial deployment and writes will be `us-east-2`.
+[COMPLETED and VERIFIED]
         *   Deploy SAM changes (for the `us-east-2` region initially).
+[COMPLETED and VERIFIED]
-        *   Create `DynamoDBProvider` implementation of `IDatabaseProvider` in `apps/chat-api-service/src/data/`. **Note**: Initial version might have been unit tested with SDK mocks.
+        *   Create `DynamoDBProvider` implementation of `IDatabaseProvider` in `apps/chat-api-service/src/data/`.
+[COMPLETED and VERIFIED - Uses AWS SDK]
-        *   **Pending Task**: Update `DynamoDBProvider` to use the actual AWS SDK for all database operations.
-        *   **Pending Task**: Implement and run integration tests for `DynamoDBProvider` against actual DynamoDB tables (in a test environment).
+        *   Implement and run integration tests for `DynamoDBProvider` against actual DynamoDB tables (in a test environment).
+[COMPLETED and VERIFIED - Validated via auth-db-checks.integration.test.ts]
         *   Grant the Lambda Authorizer read access to these tables (GetItem) using their regional ARNs.
+[COMPLETED and VERIFIED]
         *   Manually populate with dummy data in `us-east-2`, ensuring primary key values use the new region-stamped format (e.g., `FAMILY#us-east-2#someId`).
+[COMPLETED and VERIFIED - Test suite now does this dynamically]
         *   Note: The actual linking of regional tables into a Global Table (e.g., `us-east-2` with `us-west-2`) may be a post-deployment configuration or a future IaC enhancement.
 This step focuses on ensuring the *table structure and access patterns* in `us-east-2` support global readiness.
     *   **Multi-Region Consideration**:
         *   This step implements the foundational design for DynamoDB Global Tables. `FamiliesTable` and `ProfilesTable` are configured with streams and region-stamped partition keys (`ENTITY#<user_region>#<id_value>`) to support replication and unique identification across regions.
 The `DynamoDBProvider` ensures writes are directed to the user's primary regional endpoint (initially `us-east-2`) and data is stamped with its originating region.